mrob27/portalgun/README.txt

  20151008 More code cleanup; start adding staticdata for the portal entities so they can be properly reactivated after the player wanders away and back.
+ 20151009 More refactoring (added op_prtl table which will replace the old portalgun_portals table)

 TODO